StevenM1/CM_RL/README.md

 ## Set-up:

 We will use Python and Jupyter Notebooks during the workgroups.
 To get everything up and running:
 - Download the notebooks.
-You can do this by pasting the link into https://downgit.github.io/ (if you haven't done so in the previous workgroup): Install Jupyter Notebooks in your favorite Python IDE (https://jupyter.org/install)
+Install Jupyter Notebooks in your favorite Python IDE (https://jupyter.org/install)
 - Unzip the downloaded folder and open it in your Python IDE with Jupyter Notebooks installed
 - Install any remaining packages that are not installed